"…I'll listen."

 "…You're dangerous."

-But the smile didn't come back immediately.
+But the smile didn't come back immediately, and that absence said more than anything he had spoken.

 "…That wasn't supposed to happen," he muttered.